dana/IPCTransit/README.md

 ## TODO
 * Far more robust testing
+* Decouple the wire header arguments from their encoded name.
+For example, 'd' is the destination field in the wire header, but the argument should be called 'destination' in the send method
 * Queue full write
 * Message too large for queue
 * Allow custom config directory path